 A lot has changed since then.
 From one big playground in my childhood, the Efteling theme park evolved into a multi-million business.
-It has expanded their reach across the borders to rival with almost bankrupt Disneyland in Paris and keeps growing.
-In addition to the theme park, it has opened up a hotel, theater, golf court and holiday villages to accommodate thousands of visitors per day.
+It has expanded its reach across the borders to rival almost bankrupt Disneyland in Paris and keeps growing.
+In addition to the theme park, it has opened up a hotel, theater, golf court, and holiday villages to accommodate thousands of visitors per day.

 I was not paid or endorsed to write about the theme park the Efteling.
 All experiences are my own from the age of 6 until modern days.
 This post is not sponsored in any way, but it does contain affiliate links.
-If you decide to book a night via one of the links, I’ll earn a small commission at no extra cost to you.
+If you decide to make a purchase via one of the links, I’ll earn a small commission at no extra cost to you.

 Efteling Theme Park Introduction